mulkong/f-AnoGAN_with_Pytorch/README.md

-# Pytorch implementation of f-AnoGAN
+# f-AnoGAN: Fast Unsupervised Anomaly detection with GAN using Pytorch

 ## Abstract